Diagram showing multiple email addresses (contact@example.com, info@example.com, admin@example.com) redirecting into one catch-all inbox.

 Google Workspace

-4. Click Configure or Add Another Rule.
+Step 4: Click Configure or Add Another Rule

 Ensure no conflicting DMARC or routing policies exist.
 Always test changes.